 As someone who shares the same love for the ocean and its healing qualities I wanted to help create an identity that was associated with the oceans aura and the therapist approach to massage therapy.
 Emily has an incredible love for the ocean and she wanted something that helped identify herself with hollistic and natural healing properties.
 The final product helped identify a very simplisted approach to her practice and something that best represented Emily as an individual.

 Design makes information easy to understand and provides platform for making simple data approachable rather than boring.
 I recorded my day to day and hour by hour activities into a week long timeline with the intent to make it easy and enjoyable to read.
 I wanted to create a timeline that was simple, clean, and included basic curves and lines leading the viewer through a week of my life.
-Although the information regarding my day to day activities were some what mundane the design proved to be effective.
-It's easy for information to be plastered to a medium where the viewer will have little to no interest in looking at it.
-Its the job of a designer to try build an appreciation and gather the attention of those looking at information.
+As a designer I try and provoke an appreciation for information design.